cn-xcpc-tools/printing-persist-for-domjudge/README.md

 For 7.1.1, Files in `App-7.1.1` are placed in `$INSTALLPATH/domserver/webapp/`.
 You can replace files arbitrarily.

+For 7.3.3, Files in `App-7.3.3` are placed in `$INSTALLPATH/domserver/webapp/`.
+You can replace files arbitrarily.

 After modifying an existing DOMjudge install, you may need to `rm -rf $INSTALLPATH/domserver/webapp/var/cache/prod`.

 Such a piece of SQL should be executed first.